 2. Find out how much you can afford

 Check out our affordability calculator to get an idea of where you stand before you start looking for houses.
 Remember that your monthly payment will be more than just principal and interest.
-It will also include homeowners insurance, property taxes and, potentially, mortgage insurance (depending on your loan program and down payment).
-Also, be sure you budget for:
+It’ll also include homeowners insurance, property taxes and, potentially, mortgage insurance (depending on your loan program and down payment).
+You should also be sure to budget for:

 • Maintenance costs